-American was founded in 1934.
-All of American's stock is owned by AMR.
+AMR was incorporated in October 1982.
+Virtually all of AMR's operations fall within the airline industry.
+AMR's principal subsidiary, American Airlines, Inc. (American), was founded in 1934.
 At the end of 2011, American provided scheduled jet service to approximately 160 destinations throughout North America, the Caribbean, Latin America, Europe and Asia.